MarceloFossRJ/MarceloFossRJ.github.io/_posts/2017-08-09-macosx-camera-recipe.md

 author: Marcelo Foss
 ---
 The problem: Facetime Camera Not Working.
-I have OSX El Capitain installed in my Macbook Pro, and from time to time, hhe facetime camera stops working.
+I have OSX El Capitain running in my Macbook Pro, and from time to time, the facetime camera stops working.

 To fix this problem, do the following: